-The Maya Biosphere Reserve in the Petén region of northern Guatemala, together with the Maya Forest of Belize and Mexico, represents one of the largest areas of tropical forest north of the Amazon and the northernmost in the Western Hemisphere.
+The Maya Biosphere Reserve in the Petén region of northern Guatemala and the Maya Forest of Belize and Mexico represents one of the largest areas of tropical forest north of the Amazon and the northernmost in the Western Hemisphere.

 Maya Biosphere Reserve

 The Biosphere Reserve was created in 1990 to protect the largest area of American tropical forest remaining north of the Amazon.
 It is also part of three contiguous UNESCO-recognized biosphere reserves, including the Calakmul Biosphere Reserve in Yucatán and the Montes Azules Biosphere Reserve in southern Mexico.

 The Reserve covers 2,112,940 ha (5,221,188 acres) and has seven core areas.
 It spans four national parks and three wildlife reserves, which contain high and medium lowland forests, inundated savannas, small fields of pine, caves and rocky habitats, lakes and lagoons, rivers and wetlands, and remnant mangrove forests.

 The Maya Biosphere Reserve is home to a large concentration of ancient Maya cities, many of which are under excavation.
 In addition, the northern part of the Reserve, the Mirador Basin, contains numerous interconnected Maya cities.